pivotal/docs-tap/getting-started.md

 [tutorial](https://github.com/tektoncd/pipeline/blob/main/docs/tutorial.md)
 and [getting started guide](https://tekton.dev/docs/getting-started/).

-Now that you have installed Tekton, the **Source & Test to URL** supply chain can be installed on your cluster.
+Now that you have installed Tekton, the **Out of the Box Testing** supply chain can be installed on your cluster.
 Run:

 ```bash
 tanzu package install ootb-supply-chain-testing \